taichi-dev/soft2d-for-unity/Docs/English/Emitter.md

 An emitter is an object that can freely control the emission of bodies.
 Corresponds to the `EEmitter` type in the code.

 ## Parameter Panel
-The parameter panel of EEmitter is divided into four parts: emitter settings, material settings, color settings, and event settings.

 ### Emitter Settings
 - Emit on Start